A continuum of non-measure equivalent groups: Introduction

+\item The isomorphism relation on $Z$ is a universal countable Borel equivalence relation. \end{enumerate} Moreover, there is a property (T) group $V$ such that every group in $Z$ is a quotient of $V$. \end{theorem}

+Part (1) implies that measure equivalence on the space of marked finitely generated groups is non-smooth, thereby answering a longstanding question of Thomas \cite{ThomasCayleygraphs}.
+Part (2) proves a conjecture of Thomas and Williams.
+In \cite[Theorem 1.5]{TW}, they prove that isomorphism of property (T) groups is weakly universal, and in \cite[Conjecture 1.6]{TW} they conjecture that it is, in fact, universal.

-Gaboriau's work on cost \cite{Ga00} can be used to construct continuum many countable groups which are pairwise non-measure equivalent, see Proposition \ref{prop:direct_sum_family}; note, however, that these groups are neither finitely generated nor torsion-free.
+Gaboriau's work on cost and $\ell^2$-Betti numbers \cite{Ga00,Ga02} can be used to construct continuum many countable groups which are pairwise non-measure equivalent, see Proposition \ref{prop:direct_sum_family}; note, however, that these groups are neither property (T) nor torsion-free.
+In \cite{LN}, L\'{o}pez Neumann constructed an infinite, but countable, family of finitely presented simple property (T) groups which are pairwise non-measure equivalent.
 Recently, Drimbe and Vaes found in \cite[Theorem A]{DV} a continuum of torsion-free but not finitely generated countable groups which are pairwise not von Neumann equivalent and in particular not measure equivalent.

 In a preliminary version of our paper, we proved the main assertion of Theorem \ref{A} for a family of groups $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ which were constructed using Proposition \ref{prop:direct_sum_family} and thus contain torsion.
 Independently of this preliminary result, Fournier-Facio and Sun found in \cite[Theorem D]{FS} a continuum $(M_S)_S$ of non-measure equivalent finitely generated groups which are also torsion-free and which can also be chosen to have property (T).
 The groups constructed in \cite{FS} are indexed by sets $S\subset\mathbb N_{\geq 3}$ and have the remarkable property that the set $S$ can be recovered from the $\ell^2$-Betti numbers $\{\beta_n^{(2)}(M_S)\}_{n\geq 3}$, considered up to a scalar multiple.
-Since measure equivalent groups have proportional $\ell^2$-Betti numbers by \cite{Ga02}, the groups $(M_S)$ follow non-measure equivalent.
+Since measure equivalent groups have proportional $\ell^2$-Betti numbers by \cite{Ga02}, the groups $(M_S)$ are non-measure equivalent.